Ingvord/tango-v10-design-doc/docs/architecture.md

 # Layered architecture

-Below are the layers that should be designed and implemented in Tango core library:
+Below are the layers that should be designed and implemented in **Tango core library**:

 ![](images/layers.png)